 We believe gender diversity is a business issue as well as an ethical one.
-There is a raft of research demonstrating that gender diversity economic outcomes.
+There is a raft of research demonstrating that gender diversity contributes to better business and economic outcomes.
 This includes:

-- An increase in the share of female 'top-tier' managers by 10 percentage points or more led to a 6.6 per cent increase in the market value of ASX-listed - Improving gender equality would lead to an increase in EU (GDP) per capita from 6.1% to 9.6%, which amounts to €1.95 to €3.15 trillion.2
+- An increase in the share of female 'top-tier' managers by 10 percentage points or more led to a 6.6 per cent increase in the market value of ASX-listed - Improving gender equality would lead to an increase in EU (GDP) per capita from 6.1% to 9.6%, which amounts to €1.95 to €3.15 trillion.